anushkakulk/cpp_tennis_reservation_system/README.md

 2) run the executable ./final
 3) follow the instructions written in terminal for each input

-    - When reserving, the time you input will be noted as the _start time_ of the reservation.
+    - _When reserving, the time you input will be noted as the **_start time_** of the reservation_.
 Reservations last 30 minutes.
 Open play hours are regarded as  a series of reservations with start times from 6 to 8:30 pm.

     - HERE IS THE FORMAT FOR ENTERING RESERVATION TIMES (pressing the [enter] key between each number) :
         - month: int [from 1 to 12]